MMSB-MOBI/CHOKO/README.md

 https://www.molnac.unisa.it/BioTools/consrank/
 (Chermak E, Petta A, Serra L, Vangone A, Scarano V, Cavallo L, Oliva R. CONSRANK: a server for the analysis, comparison and ranking of docking models based on inter-residue contacts.
 Bioinformatics 2015;31(9):1481–1483.)

+For structural clustering of the docking poses, we implemented the Basic Sequential Algorithmic Scheme (BSAS) (Koutroumbas K, Theodoridis S. Pattern Recognition.
+Amsterdam: Academic Press; 2008) as in (Jiménez-García B, Roel-Touris J, Romero-Durana M, Vidal M, Jiménez-González D, Fernández-Recio J. LightDock: a new multi-scale approach to protein–protein dock).

 ## System and hardware requirements

 CHOKO has been tested on both Linux and Mac OS environments (macOS Mojave, processor 3.1 GHz Intel Core i7, 16GB memory).
-To reproduce the experiments in the paper, the data set will consume approximately 940 Megabytes.
+To reproduce the experiments in the paper, the data set will consume approximately 880 Megabytes.

 All the computations are run on a data set of decoys of 90 protein-protein complexes.
 The computation of contact and residue frequencies and rescoring of 2000 poses takes about 3 minutes for the 90 complexes.
 Overall, there is no need for a distributed cluster to reproduce the data shown here.